USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Sensor Synchronization and Calibration

 \subsection{LiDAR Inertial Calibration}

-We use the online method to calibrate the extrinsic parameters of the rotation between the LiDAR and the IMU, which can be seen as kind of hand-eye calibration.
-The attitude preintegration result of the IMU measurement value from time $t_k$ to time $t_{k+1}$ is denoted as $\boldsymbol{q_{i_k}^{i_{k+1}}}$. $\boldsymbol{q_{L_k}^{L_{k+1}}}$ is the attitude change of the LiDAR scan at time \textit{$t_{k}$} relative to the LiDAR scan at time \textit{$t_{k+1}$}, obtained by ICP scan-to-scan registration. $\boldsymbol{q_{L}^{i}}$ is the rotation transformation from LiDAR to IMU.
+We use the online method to calibrate the extrinsic parameters of the rotation between the Velodyne HDL-32E LiDAR and the Xsens MTi-G-710 IMU, which can be seen as a kind of hand-eye calibration.
+The attitude preintegration result of the IMU measurement value from time $t_k$ to time $t_{k+1}$ is denoted as $\boldsymbol{q_{i_k}^{i_{k+1}}}$. $\boldsymbol{q_{L_k}^{L_{k+1}}}$ is the attitude change of the LiDAR scan at time \textit{$t_{k}$} relative to the LiDAR scan at time \textit{$t_{k+1}$}, obtained by Generalized-ICP \cite{segal2009generalized}. $\boldsymbol{q_{L}^{i}}$ is the rotation transformation from LiDAR to IMU.

 According to the properties of the rotation matrix, we can get:

 According to the quaternion properties described in \cite{sola2012quaternion}, we transform the above formula $\boldsymbol{q}$ into matrix representation $\boldsymbol{Q}$: